DSHowarth/Module-09-README-Generator/README.md

 ## Contributing

-There *must* be better things for anyone to contribute to.
+There *must* be better things for you to contribute to.

 ## Tests

-Neither Jest nor any other testing suite has been developed for this.
+Neither Jest nor any other testing suite has been developed for this project.

 ## License